goldstrike77/ansible-role-linux-haproxy/README.md

 * `haproxy_arg.timeout_connect`: The maximum time to wait for a connection attempt to a server to succeed.
 * `haproxy_arg.timeout_client`: The inactivity timeout on the client side for half-closed connections.
 * `haproxy_arg.timeout_server`: The maximum inactivity time on the server side.
+* `haproxy_arg.timeout_client_fin`: The inactivity timeout applies when the client is shut down.
+* `haproxy_arg.timeout_tunnel`: Set the maximum inactivity time on the client and server side for tunnels.
 * `haproxy_arg.timeout_http_keep_alive`: The maximum allowed time to wait for a new HTTP request to appear.
 * `haproxy_arg.timeout_check`: Global Check timeout.
 * `haproxy_arg.options`: Global Server options.